Amateur Photographer verdict

 Back in 2007, Nikon unleashed a pair of DSLRs that revitalised its line-up and re-established the company as being at least on par with its rival Canon.
 The professional-level Nikon D3 was its first full-frame model, with super-fast shooting and an impressive 51-point AF system.

-The D300 underwent a relatively minor refresh with the D300S in 2009, but after that Nikon seemed to abandon the idea, insisting that its D7000-series of enthusiast-focused DSLRs met the needs of the most enthusiasts.
-But in 2016 Nikon relented and, just in time for a summer of European Championship football and the Olympic Games, produced a genuine successor in the shape of the D500, alongside the professional Nikon D5, and with an astonishing set of specifications that still impress today.
+The D300 underwent a relatively minor refresh with the Nikon D300S in 2009.
+After that, Nikon seemed insistent that its D7000-series of enthusiast-focused DSLRs met the needs of most enthusiasts.
+But in 2016 Nikon relented and, just in time for a summer of European Championship football and the Olympic Games, produced a genuine successor in the shape of the D500, alongside the professional Nikon D5, with an astonishing set of specifications that still impress today.

 These include an extended top ISO of 1.6 million, alongside a 153-point AF system and 10fps continuous burst shooting.
 On paper, it’s the best APS-C DSLR so far, and with the end of DSLR production it’s not likely to be surpassed.
 To find out more, see our guide to the best Nikon DSLRs and also the best Nikon F-mount lenses.